What is 3D scanning?

-How does the scanner work?
+How do the Go!SCAN 3D scanners work?

-The scanner projects a coded pattern of light from an white light (LED) source.
+The scanners project a coded pattern of light from an white light (LED) source.
 This coded pattern (similar to the “white noise” pattern analog TV sets used to emit, or, for a more recent reference, to a QR code) will match the shape of the object to be scanned.
 The software, which can decipher the specific code, will then be able to create a 3D geometry of the object from each camera frame.

 The different 3D shapes captured in each frame will finally be aligned together based on their geometry, and optimized to provide a clean, quality output, and all this is happening live during the scan.